 To fully eliminate racism, we must heal three forms of damage:

-- The damage to the oppressed groups’ attitude toward themselves, causing them to believe racist misinformation about themselves, other members of their group, and other groups of people of color
+3. The damage to the oppressed groups’ attitude toward themselves, causing them to believe racist misinformation about themselves, other members of their group, and other groups of Indigenous and Global Majority People

 All three forms of damage can be healed if people can be listened to well and supported to release their accumulated hurts.
 Doing this healing work frees people’s minds from the damage of racism and allows people to feel good about and value themselves.
 It can help people think about how racism is acted out in the environmental movement and the broader society, and how that can be addressed.
+It can help people understand how racism limits our thinking about climate policy.
 It can help people cooperate across lines of oppression and take action to set things right.

 We all need to heal from the effects of racism to be able to create a united movement to end environmental degradation, the climate crisis, and restore the environment.
 This is not quick or easy work.
 Many of us resist emotional work.
 We may feel like there isn’t time.
 Or we may feel that we have been able to succeed in life only by not showing anyone how much we’ve been hurt.
 We may feel ashamed of or embarrassed by our feelings.
 We may have survived by numbing ourselves to the damage we carry and by assuming we will never be free of it.
 We may feel it would be unbearable to look at and to feel those feelings again.
 Perhaps this is because we have had no opportunity to tell our stories or have not been treated well when we have tried to tell them.

 In Sustaining All Life we have learned that it is possible to heal the emotional harm from racism and internalized racism, and we offer tools to do this.
 Healing from the effects of racism is not a substitute for taking action to end institutional racism, but it is a vital part of the work to end racism.
 It is vital to becoming widely effective in the work to end the destruction of the environment.